ivvycode/apidocs/crm/add-or-update-task.md

 The name of the task.
 Required when id is missing.
 {% endapi-method-parameter %}

-{% api-method-parameter name="endDatetime" type="string" required=false %}
+{% api-method-parameter name="endDatetime" type="timestamp" required=false %}
 The due date and time of the task.
-Format is Y-m-d H:i:s and must be in UTC timezone.
 Required when id is missing.
 {% endapi-method-parameter %}

 {% api-method-parameter name="priority" type="string" required=false %}